 The Australian Open announced a multi-year partnership with waterdrop in October 2024.

-As the official bottle partner of the AO, the hydration company is to provide reusable stainless-steel bottles to players, their teams, and employees at the Australian Open.
+As the official bottle partner of the AO, the hydration company provides reusable stainless-steel bottles to players, their teams, and employees at the Australian Open.

-In addition to providing water bottles, waterdrop is set be on-site to offer fans a variety of personalised bottles, samples of the latest Microdrink hydration cubes, and memorable experiences through meet-and-greets with waterdrop ambassadors.
+In addition to providing water bottles, waterdrop is also on-site to offer fans a variety of personalised bottles, samples of the latest Microdrink hydration cubes, and memorable experiences through meet-and-greets with waterdrop ambassadors.

 The Japanese sports equipment manufacturer has been the Official Stringer of the Australian Open since 2016.